calliope-project/euro-calliope/README.md

 To remove cluster results on your local machine, run `snakemake --use-conda clean_cluster_results`.

+## Be notified of build successes or fails

+ As the execution of this workflow may take long, you can be notified whenever the execution terminates either successfully or unsuccessfully.
+Notifications are sent by email.
+To activate notifications, add the email address of the recipient to the configuration key `email`.
+For example, you may want to choose running the workflow the following way to receive notifications:

+     snakemake --use-conda --config email=<your-email>

 ## Example use of the model

 The build step creates all individual components of `euro-calliope`, like technologies and time series.
 These can be combined to eventually build a final model to run simulations with.
 For an example of such a model, see `./build/model/{resolution}/example-model.yaml`.
 It is a complete Calliope model and can be used like any other, for example like this: